johannesvollmer/exrs/GUIDE.md

 - `Sample` The value (either f16, f32 or u32) of one channel at an exact location in the image.
             Usually a simple number, such as the red value of the bottom left pixel.
 - `Grouped Channels` Multiple channels may be grouped my prepending the same prefix to the name.
-                    This behaviour is opt-in; it has to be enabled explicitly.
+                    This behaviour is opt-in; it has to be enabled explicitly:
                     By default, channels are stored in a plain list, and channel names are unmodified.

-## OpenEXR
+## OpenEXR | Complexity
 This image format supports some features that you won't find in other image formats.
 As a consequence, an exr file cannot necessarily be converted to other formats, even when the loss of precision is acceptable.
 Furthermore,